Gümüşhane: Pontic Greek influence

 During those confusing and troubling times many people became benefactors of Argyropolis, such as the Sarasite family and the influential teacher Georgios Kyriakidis.
 Kyriakidis identified the need to extract large sums of money from the churches of Saint George, Saint Theodore, Τίμιου Σταυρού and Παναγίας for the educational needs of the town.
-Sale of church property as well as donations and consecrations resulted in the erection of a new school at the Frontistirion of Argyropolis, a school which was to operate until the Exchange (1923).
+Sale of church property as well as donations and consecrations resulted in the erection of a new school at the Frontistirion of Argyropolis, a school which was to operate until the population exchange (1923).
 The Frontistirion comprised a three-grade high school, a seven-grade primary school including scholarship classes, and a six-grade girls' school, as well as a carpet-making technical school.

 Another public building was the library, the Educational Society Kyriakidis, as well as the Metropolis of Chaldia.
 The Argyropolitans therefore are very much regarded as having some of the best resources in education, due mainly to their economic rise as a result of mining.

-After the turmoil and ethnic strife (1914–1923), a few ethnic Pontic Greeks managed to flee to Greece.
-They settled in the Macedonia region of Northern Greece.
+After the Pontic Greek Genocide (1914–1923), a few ethnic Pontic Greeks managed to flee to Greece.
+They settled in Macedonia, region of Northern Greece.
 A small group which settled in Naousa brought precious items with them from their churches in town, as well as items from the library of the Frontistirion, including rare manuscripts and books.
 This collection is still in use today by Euxenus Association of Pontians of Naoussa - National Library of Argyroupolis 'Kiriakidis' and is considered a prized asset of Naousa.

 The town was occupied by the Russian army on July 20, 1916, but the Russians withdrew on February 15, 1918, after the fall of the czar.
 After the exchange (1923) no Orthodox remained in the region.